Welcome to the Career Development website. Getting started on your career odyssey can be overwhelming. But we are here to help you get started.

 Questions?
 Email career@udallas.edu.

 Lastly, if you're still drawing a blank look at What Can I do with This Major.
 This massive website gives you potential careers for every major.
-It's extensive database is a fantastic way to see a ton of options and figure out what sounds interesting to you.
+Its extensive database is a fantastic way to see a ton of options and figure out what sounds interesting to you.

-If you qualify for Federal Work Study (determined by your FAFSA), utilize HR's Blueboard to find an on-campus job.
+If you qualify for Federal Work Study (determined by your FAFSA), utilize HR's Blueboard to find an on-campus work study job.
 These jobs work with your class schedule, allow you to gain measurable experience and even get paid.
-These are great ways to demonstrate to future jobs and internships you are qualified for their positions.
+These are great ways to demonstrate to future jobs and internships that you are qualified for their positions.

-Another fantastic way of gaining experience is volunteering.
+Another fantastic way of gaining experience is by volunteering.
 Not only are you giving back to your community but you're learning skills that can demonstrate knowledge relevant to the workforce.
 You can even get class credit for it!
 Learn more through Campus Ministry's website.

-If you're overwhelmed by options or are trying to decide between a few different options, interviewing your network and alumni about their career choices.
+If you're overwhelmed by options or are trying to decide between a few different options, interview your network and alumni about their career choices.
 We have a detailed outline on how to reach out to alumni and learn from them on our Networking page.

-Check our different resources for resumes and networking you're applying for different jobs.
+Check our different resources for resumes and networking when you're applying for different jobs.
 You can also make an appointment with you career advisor to help format resumes and check application materials.

 After submitting job application and receive interview offers, refer to our interview guide and make a mock interview appointment with your advisor.